No Interest Loans - Bankstown

 Pathways To Parenting is a specialised eight week parenting program for parents who have children in out of home care due to child protection concerns and who want to build stronger relationships with their children.
 In this program parents can openly share their stories and experiences, deal with issues of grief and loss, look at how to repair what went wrong and explore the parent they want to be.
 Course length: 2.5 hours a week for eight weeks For information on the cost, location and date of the next program please contact your closest centre.

 Positive relationships have the power to transform lives.
-To support this, we provide counselling, relationship support programs and training in a range of specialised areas.
+To support this, we provide counselling and family services, relationship support programs and training in a range of specialised areas.
 Our clinically trained staff are here to support people through complicated life circumstances.
 We stand by our clients through times of family separation, divorce, adolescence, depression, domestic violence, sexual abuse and suicide.
 This work is underpinned by the belief that each person is unique, loved by God and worthy of respect, dignity and inclusion.
 By respecting this individuality we continue to create safe environments where personal wellbeing can thrive.

 Domestic Violence Programs